searke/TemplateTesting/README.md

 		StringQ["This is a string"],
 		"ID" ->"SimpleTest"]
 ```
-The "ID" is optional, but should always be used any.
-An assertion's ID will become part of the TestID of any test based on it.

 To run a testingAssertion call "testTestingAssertion".
-"testTestingAssertion" first takes a string which is the base of the
+"testTestingAssertion" takes a string which is the base of the
-TestID and then takes the testing assertion, turning it into a
+TestID and a testing assertion.
+It produces a VerificationTest.
-VerificationTest.

 ```Mathematica
      testTestingAssertion["BasicTest"][myAssertion]
 ```

-This turns into a pretty straightforward VerificationTest, which is
-executed immediately.
+And executes the VerificationtTest.

 ```Mathematica
     VerificationTest[